knipknap/django-find/README.md

 ```

 django-find is smart in figuring out how to join those models
-together and return a useful search results.
+together and return a useful result.

-## Example
+## Quick start

 Enabling the functionality is as simple as the following: